pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 ## Implementation

-To implement it, we need the following main steps:
+The implementation of the course requires the following 3 main steps:

 - Discuss the subject to be included in the course system.
 - Divide the subject topics, and assign them to course developers.